davidbeleznay/DigitalForesterApp/README.md

 - Improved data persistence for complete assessment history
 - Added general comments sections for each factor category

-### RoadRiskForm Component
-- Implemented multi-section form with tabbed navigation
-- Basic Information section with text inputs and GPS location capture for both start and end points
-- Hazard Factors section with interactive score selection and automatic calculation
-- Consequence Factors section with BC forestry-standard assessment criteria
-- Optional Assessments section with toggleable geotechnical and infrastructure considerations
-- Results section with risk calculation, categorization, and professional requirements
-- Added localStorage persistence for all form data
-- Implemented reset and save functionality

 ### Navigation Structure
 - AppRouter: Top-level router that sets up the main routes (/, /road-risk, /road-risk/edit/:id, /culvert/*, /history)
 - CulvertToolNavigator: Specialized router for the Culvert Tool's multi-screen workflow

 ## Next Steps

+1. Implement the Hazard Factors section with interactive scoring buttons
+2. Build the Consequence Factors section with assessment criteria
+3. Develop the Optional Assessments section with toggles and selections
+4. Create the Results section with risk calculation and categorization
-1. Connect photo upload functionality with device camera integration
+5. Connect photo upload functionality with device camera integration
-2. Implement PDF export for assessment reports
+6. Implement PDF export for assessment reports
-3. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
+7. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
-4. Add offline functionality for field use
-5. Implement user authentication for multi-user support
-6. Add form validation for required fields
-7. Create a map visualization component for viewing assessment locations

 ## Dependencies